- AB-505 Risk Based Inspection Programs for Pressure Equipment

 In-service Inspections and Quality System Audits:

-Effective Immediately all in-service inspections will be conducted remotely using video technology or deferred.
-ABSA may conduct onsite inspections for specific equipment after a successful Job Safety Analysis.
+Effective July 1 all in-service inspections will be conducted either onsite or remotely using video technology.
+All onsite inspections will be conducted after a successful Job Safety Analysis.

-Effective Immediately all quality system audits will be conducted remotely using video technology as the default method.
-ABSA may conduct onsite audit activities for specific programs after a successful Job Safety Analysis.
+Effective July 1 all quality system audits will be conducted either onsite or remotely using video technology.
+All onsite quality system audits will be conducted after a successful Job Safety Analysis.

 Please submit quality system applications and associated documentation (manuals etc.) electronically.